SophieOstmeier/UncertainSmallEmpty/README.md

 You can use this evaluator to compare a directory of ground truth segmentations to a directory with manual or predicted segmentations in nii.gz format.
 The ground truth segmentation has to match the corresponding manual or predicted segmentation in shape and filename.

+The evaluator return a .xlsx und .csv file with all metrics for segmentation and detection/image-classification task (if a threshold was set).
+Please refer to the table under Recommondation for choosing a set of metrics that is clinically meaningful for your data set.

 Please cite as

 ```